What You Need to Know About Water Softeners

 A water softener will also need a drain such as a floor drain or utility sink.
 The placement and location should also consider this including what hoses and connectors are required.
 Our team can help with your water softener installation and ensure your home has reliably-soft water for years to come.

 Your biggest cost in installing a new water softener is going to come from the water softener itself.
 Water softener installation varies by household depending on your pipes and current plumbing.
 Installing a water softener includes routing your home’s main water supply through the water softener to protect your entire home from hard water.
 Determining the approach and performing the work necessary to feed your water outlet from the water softener requires the expertise of a trained technician.
 The best way to determine the cost to install a water softener is to request an online estimate or to give us a call.

 Sure, just like any mechanical device in your home, your water softener is subject to some maintenance.
 In fact, it’s quite important that you don’t overlook the regular maintenance schedule of your water softener.
 Because a water softener is a significant investment for your home, you want to take care of it to get maximum longevity (and avoid larger headaches due to a part breaking down).

-Refilling the salt - this usually needs to happen once a month using a very large bag of salt (around 40 lbs to give you an idea).
-Of course, this is dependent of the size of your home and how much water you use.
+- Refilling the salt - this usually needs to happen every few months using a large bag of salt (around 40 lbs to give you an idea).
+Of course, this is dependent on the size of your home and how much water you use.